-Penelope Herscher is executive chairman at FirstRain, Inc., an enterprise software company, which she joined in 2005 and ran as President and CEO until 2015.
-From 2002 to 2003, Ms. Herscher held the position of executive vice president and chief marketing officer at Cadence Design Systems, Inc., an electronic design automation software company.
-From 1996 to 2002, Ms. Herscher was president and chief executive officer of Simplex Solutions, which was acquired by Cadence in 2002.
-Ms. Herscher also serves on the board of directors of Rambus Inc. Ms. Herscher holds a BA Hons, MA in Mathematics from Cambridge University in England.
+Penelope Herscher serves on the boards of Lumentum, Verint, PROS, and Faurecia SA.
+From 2004 to 2015, Ms. Herscher held the position of President and Chief Executive Officer at FirstRain, an enterprise software company, and from 2002 to 2003 she held the position of Executive Vice President and Chief Marketing Officer of Cadence Design Systems, Inc., an electronic design automation software company.
+From 1996 to 2002, Ms. Herscher was President and Chief Executive Officer of Simplex Solutions which she took public and which was subsequently acquired by Cadence in 2002.
+Prior to Simplex, Ms. Herscher was an executive with Synopsys, Inc. from 1988 to 1996.
+Ms. Herscher holds a BA (Hons), MA in Mathematics from Cambridge University in England.

-Brian Lillie is the Chief Information Officer of Equinix, Inc., a global provider of data center and internet exchange services, which he joined in 2008.
-Prior to joining Equinix, Mr. Lillie held several executive-level roles at VeriSign, Inc., a provider of intelligent infrastructure services, including Vice President of global information systems and Vice President of global sales operations.
+Brian Lillie is the Chief Customer Officer and EVP Technology Services of Equinix, Inc., a global provider of data center and internet exchange services, which he joined in 2008.
+Prior to joining Equinix, Mr. Lillie held several executive-level roles at VeriSign, Inc., a provider of intelligent infrastructure services, including Vice President of Global Information Systems and Vice President of Global Sales Operations.
 Mr. Lillie holds a Master of Science degree in Management from Stanford University’s Graduate School of Business, a Master of Science degree in Telecommunications Management from Golden Gate University and a Bachelor of Science degree in Mathematics from Montana State University.

 Alan Lowe is Lumentum’s President and CEO.
-Most recently he was President of JDSU's CCOP business segment from 2008 through its spin-off to form Lumentum.
+Most recently he was President of JDSU's Communications and Commercial Optical Products ("CCOP") business segment from 2008 through its spin-off to form Lumentum in 2015.
 Under his leadership, the CCOP business was transformed by focusing on the customer, investing in market-leading innovation and improving operational execution.
 Lowe joined JDSU in September 2007 as Senior Vice President of JDSU’s Commercial Lasers group, which was ultimately integrated into CCOP.

-Before his career at JDSU, Lowe was Senior Vice President, Customer Solutions at Asyst Technologies, Inc., a leader in automating semiconductor and flat panel display fabs.
-Prior to this role, Lowe was President and Chief Executive Officer of Read-Rite Corporation, a manufacturer of thin-film recording heads for disk and tape drives.
+Before JDSU, Lowe was Senior Vice President, Customer Solutions at Asyst Technologies, Inc., a leader in automating semiconductor and flat panel display fabs.
+Prior to this role, he was President and Chief Executive Officer of Read-Rite Corporation, a manufacturer of thin-film recording heads for disk and tape drives.
 Lowe also held various sales positions at Microcom Corporation and IBM Corporation.

 Lowe holds bachelor's degrees in Computer Science and Business Economics from University of California, Santa Barbara and also completed the Stanford Executive Program.